KunyuHe/ML-Pipeline-on-Financial-Distress-Data/README.md

 1. Read Data
 2. Explore Data
-3. Pre-Process Data
-4. Generate Features/Predictors
+3. Generate Features/Predictors
-5. Build Classifier
+4. Build Classifier
-6. Evaluate Classifier
+5. Evaluate Classifier

 The pipeline currently supports **three classification algorithms** (KNN, Decision Tree, and Random Forest), and use grid search and cross validation to find the best model for the future in terms of either of the **two evaluation metrics** (Accuracy or Area Under the Receiver Operating Characteristic Curve).